Degrees, Requirements, Funding

 - Formulating a dissertation topic:

-- Preparatory discussions: Students who successfully pass the oral exam should begin discussing their dissertation topic with potential dissertation advisors and refining their topic.
+- Preparatory discussions: Students should begin discussing their dissertation topic with potential dissertation advisors and refining their topic during the period of orals study.

 - Selecting advisors: Students should invite three faculty members to serve as advisors.
-Members of the committee may be drawn from the Theatre faculty or from the graduate faculty at large, and may include a member of the Consortium faculty.
-The faculty member who serves as “sponsor” must be eligible to direct dissertations in the doctoral program in Theatre.
+Members of the committee may be drawn from the Theatre and Performance faculty or from the graduate faculty at large, and may include a member of the Consortium faculty.
+The faculty member who serves as “sponsor” must be eligible to direct dissertations in the doctoral program in Theatre and Performance.

 Teaching